 - Learning and memory problems

 Infants born with lip and/or tongue tie may be inadequately breastfeeding, experiencing poor weight gain and reflux, overly fussy, or causing painful symptoms for mom.
 Lip/tongue tie are congenital conditions affecting 10-20% of newborns.
 If the frenulum (small fold or excess tissue that is beneath the tongue or between the upper lip and gum) is too tight and impeding proper breastfeeding, treatment may be advised.
 Conservative remediation via our CO2 laser ultimately restores the normal breastfeeding relationship between mother and infant.
 The CO2 laser works quickly and at a very cool temperature, compared to less expensive lasers.
 Bring your infant in for a complimentary examination.
 If treatment is indicated, we offer same day care.
-Dr. Eller is currently one of a few Montana dentists with specialized training in infant frenectomy laser treatment.

 We provide single and multiple tooth extraction, including third molars (wisdom teeth).
 Additionally, we offer bone grafting and many hard and soft tissue procedures.
-Dr. Eller has countless hours of advanced training in oral surgery procedures.
+Dr. Olson has countless hours of advanced training in oral surgery procedures.
 Many of our patients prefer to utilize IV sedation for surgical procedures.
 Please contact our office to determine if we can treat your surgical needs.